mcallegari/qlcplus-docs/pages/07.virtual-console/07.xy-pad/default.v4.md

 **3\.
 Presets tab**

 Here you can add/remove presets to the XY Pad.
 Each preset is displayed as a button in the lower part of the XY Pad widget.
-EFX nad Scenes presets can be toggled, to start/stop a function, Fixture Groups presets can be toggled to activate/deactivate a Fxiture group, while Position presets can be clicked just once
+EFX nad Scenes presets can be toggled, to start/stop a function, Fixture Groups presets can be toggled to activate/deactivate a fixture group, while Position presets can be clicked just once

 |     |     |
 | --- | --- |